 Currently Open Postions

 Eligibility Technician in Anchorage with the Child Care Assistance Program.
-Responsibilities include scheduling and conducting parent interviews for program eligibility, determining subsidy level and eligible/available funds.
+Full time position available to include scheduling and conducting parent interviews for program eligibility, determining subsidy level and eligible/available funds.
 Create and maintain accurate and timely files for clients.

 Minimum Qualifications: High school diploma or equivalent and two years of successful work experience in a related field.